-Gobi Desert in the south, responding sensitively to climatic, ecological and anthropogenic disturbances.
-Water availability is the key factor that determines, where forest patches can exist within this ecotonelandscape.
-Climate change is a major threat for the forest-steppe due to aggravated drought stress (Allen et al., 2010).
+The forest-steppe in central Mongolia represents the transition between the Siberian taiga in the north and the Gobi Desert in the south, responding sensitively to climatic, ecological and anthropogenic disturbances.
+Water availability is the key factor that determines, where forest patches can exist within this landscape.
+Climate change is a major threat for the forest-steppe

+- 40 due to aggravated drought stress (Allen et al., 2010).
 In Mongolia, intensified summer droughts became more frequent over the last century (Batima et al., 2005; Dashkhuu et al., 2015).
 Siberian larch (Larix sibirica Ledeb.), which is the dominant tree species in the Mongolian forest-steppe, suffers from these intensified droughts (Dulamsuren et al., 2010; Chenlemuge et al., 2015).
 Furthermore, summer droughts increase the risk of fires that disturb the vegetation structure in forests and reduce the size of the forest patches (Kharuk et al., 2008).
-This causes a negative effect on the forest microclimate, which in turn intensifies the sensitivity of the forest to drought stress (Khansaritoreh et al., 2017a).
+This causes a negative effect on the forest microclimate, which in turn intensifies - 45 the sensitivity of the forest to drought stress (Khansaritoreh et al., 2017a).
 In addition to fire, also human impact affects the structure of the forest stands.
 Logging and forest pasture reduce the forest size, open the forest stand and hamper post-disturbance forest regrowth (Khishigjargal et al., 2013; Tsogtbaatar, 2013; Dulamsuren et al., 2014).

-Meltwater from the active layer above permafrost patches increases the soil-water availability and can thus support the survival of trees during drought events in summer (Sugimoto et al., 2002; Ishikawa et al., 2005; Churakova et al., 2016).
-Permafrost in Mongolia is discontinuous and is mainly limited toespecially occurs under large forests.
+Meltwater from the active layer above permafrost patches increases the soil-water availability and can thus support the survival - of trees during drought events in summer (Sugimoto et al., 2002; Ishikawa et al., 2005; Churakova et al., 2016).
+Permafrost in 50 Mongolia is discontinuous and especially occurs under large forests.
 However, climate change is currently reducing the area of permafrost in Mongolia (Sharkhuu and Sharkhuu, 2012).
 After forest disturbance by fire or logging, permafrost degrades and may only reconstitute under certain conditions (Klinge et al., 2021).
-The loss of this additional water
+The loss of this additional water source leads to enhanced stress of trees during droughts.

-Decreased water supply and increased drought stress; raises the importance of soil properties in this ecotone-the Mongolian forest-steppe even further.
+Decreased water supply and increased drought stress raise the importance of soil properties in the Mongolian forest-steppe

+- 55 even further.
 Soil-water distribution in the landscape after a rainfall event is generally controlled by bedrock, sediment cover, slope morphology and vegetation.
 In addition, plant-available field capacity and hydraulic conductivity of the soils influence the amount of water available at a site.
 Moreover, water repellency can reduce water infiltration, especially after fire events (DeBano, 2000; Doerr et al., 2000).
 Several studies have been conducted on soil distribution and soil properties in the Mongolian forest-steppe (Opp and Hilbig, 2003; Maximovich, 2004; Lehmkuhl et al., 2011).
-Nandintsetseg and Shinoda (2011) modelled soil moisture conditions in Mongolia based on data from meteorological stations from 1986 until 2005.
+Nandintsetseg and Shinoda - 60 (2011) modelled soil moisture conditions in Mongolia based on data from meteorological stations from 1986 until 2005.
 They obtained a gradient of increasing soil moisture from southwest to northeast during summer.
 Haase (1963) studied soils in relation to altitudinal zones in the Khangai Mountains, including particle size distribution, chemical soil properties, and water content.
-He reported forest vegetation on soils with higher water content and predominant steppe vegetation on soils with
+He reported forest vegetation on soils with higher water content and predominant steppe vegetation on soils with lower water content.
+However, he focused mainly on general soil description and did not report any further details on soil-